 Usually, a dog’s breath is known to stink of fish, poop, urine, acetone, ammonia, sewer, garbage, dead animals, rotting cheese, blood, and other similar smells.

 A dog’s breath, just like human breath, should smell of nothing in particular.

 Is bad dog breath a symptom or a medical condition?

 Stinky dog breath is a symptom as well as a medical condition, depending on what it smells like.

 Halitosis is a medical condition where the dog suffers from chronic bad breath due to disease and poor oral hygiene.
 If a dog’s teeth are not brushed properly, it can lead to plaque and tartar buildup that causes a bad smell.

 In some cases, certain specific smells may indicate that something is wrong with the dog’s internal organs.
 It could be a symptom of something more serious, like tumors or kidney disease.

-A study even showed that there seem to be a correlation between bad breath in the human owner and their dog.
+A study even showed that there seems to be a correlation between bad breath in the human owner and their dog.